France: Police and protesters clash in massive strike over Macron's pension reform | DW | 05.12.2019

 - Buses, trains and flights have been canceled and most of the Paris subway system came to a halt.

-- Schools are closed as more than half of all primary and secondary teachers walked out.
+- Schools were closed as more than half of all primary and secondary teachers walked out.

 - Hospital emergency rooms are operating with skeleton staff as nurses and doctors strike.

-- Unions have planned two big Paris demonstrations, which will converge on the Place de la Nation.
+- Unions have planned two big Paris demonstrations, which converged on the Place de la Nation.

 - Tourist authorities have warned visitors to stay away from the Eiffel Tower.